 A/B Testing is a crucial component of the UX Designer workflow.
 When utilising A/B testing tools you test the components of two app versions to determine which is the most intuitive for your users.
 This is a traditional UX tracking tool, but when paired with qualitative analytics you can acquire unforeseen insights.
 When A/B testing, try using both user session recordings and heat maps.
 User session recordings provide single-user level insights into how users behave with each app version.
 Touch heat maps show how users on a large scale interact with the UI of each version.
 The A/B process is tricky, but with qualitative analytics tools at your disposal, you can navigate the A/B process quickly and efficiently.

 Step Four Post Launch: Track Your Short Sessions

 Session lengths are often indicators of user experience.
 User sessions that are too short can disclose that a user was frustrated early in the app experience.
 Using qualitative analytic tools you can easily track your long and short sessions to see where and why users are deciding to leave your app.
 Using the user sessions recording tool, along with the action timeline, UX designers can track all of the points leading up to app abandonment.
 You can also watch the user sessions of loyal users to learn from their experience, and try to guide users to replicate that experience.

 Step Five Post-Launch: Conversion Funnel Analysis

 Creating a frictionless user experience is not easy.
-It takes time, effort and dedication, but with the right tools at your disposal you can optimize your app quickly and effectively.
+It takes time, effort and dedication, but with the right tools at your disposal, you can optimise your app quickly and effectively.
 By using qualitative analytics to learn from the in-app lifetime of your users, you can create the user experience of a lifetime.